GM sells shuttered Ohio plant to EV truck start-up

 General Motors Co confirmed on Thursday it has sold its shuttered Lordstown Assembly plant in Ohio to a start-up that has an ambitious plan to begin building electric pick-up trucks by the end of 2020.

-Lordstown Motors Corp, which is 10per cent owned by Workhorse Group Inc, has retained an Ohio investment bank and is working to raise additional capital, said Lordstown chief executive Steve Burns in an interview.
+Lordstown Motors Corp, which is 10per cent owned by Workhorse Group Inc, has retained an Ohio investment bank and is working to raise additional capital, Lordstown Chief Executive Steve Burns said in an interview.
+Workhorse shares jumped 22per cent on the news.

+The fate of the northeastern Ohio plant has become a lighting rod in the 2020 presidential election after GM announced in November 2018 its planned closure, drawing condemnation from U.S. President Donald Trump and many U.S. lawmakers.
+The fate of the plant, which ended operations in March, remained uncertain until the Detroit automaker reached a new contract with the United Auto Workers union last month.

 GM said Thursday it believes "LMC’s plan to launch the Endurance electric pickup has the potential to create a significant number of jobs and help the Lordstown area grow into a manufacturing hub for electrification."

 GM is not investing in the venture.
-The purchase price was not disclosed.
+The purchase price was not disclosed, but sources said it was similar to EV start-up Rivian Automotive LLC's 2017 acquisition of a former Mitsubishi plant in Normal, Illinois, for US$16 million.

+Burns, a former Workhorse CEO, said the company has been working on engineering the new truck for the last six months but acknowledged the timetable is "aggressive."
+However, he said the company has the advantage that the Ohio plant is "fully intact, still warm."

+Burns hopes to have pre-production prototypes coming of the assembly line by April and start production by November 2020 with 400 hourly workers to start.